hackpres/RecognizingRegex/README.md

     `x*` Matches the preceding item "x" 0 or more times.
     `x+` Matches the preceding item "x" 1 or more times.
-    `x?` Matches the preceding item "x?
-0 or 1 times.
+    `x?` Matches the preceding item "x" 0 or 1 times.
     `x{n}` Where "n" is a positive integer, matches exactly "n" occurrences of the preceeding item "x".
     `x{n,}` Where "n" is a positive integer, matches at least "n" occurrences of the preceding item "x".
     `x{n,m}` Where "n" is 0 or a positive integer, "m" is a positive integer, and m > n, matches at least "n" and at most "m" occurrences of the preceding item "x".

     -By default quantifiers are "greedy", meaning they try to match as much of the string as possible.
 The ? character after the quantifier makes it "non-greedy", meaning it will stop as soon as it finds a match.
 For example: `x*?``x+?``x??``x{n}?``x{n,}?``x{n,m}?`

+* Examples include:

+    `s*` will match every character in "javascript".
+    `s+` will match only the "s" in "javascript".
+    `s?` will match every character in "javascript".
+    `s{2}` will not match "javascript" but will match twice in "mississippi".
+    `s{1,3}`will match the "s" in "javascript" and the 3 "s" in "misss".

 ### Grouping Constructs